 Psilocybin, a psychedelic substance found in “magic mushrooms”, has shown promise in tackling depression and in alleviating anxiety.
 Picture/Credit: Misha Kaminsky/iStock.com

 It is thus still too early to draw any definitive conclusions regarding the efficacy of psilocybin in alleviating the symptoms of depression.
-This might be about to change, however: the British start-up company Compass Pathways is close to sealing final approval to carry out what would be the largest clinical trial to date looking at the efficacy of psilocybin in treating depression.
-As well as incorporating far more subjects than in previous trials (approximately 400) the scientists involved also aim to use more objective digital tracking methods to monitor the effects of psilocybin.
-In common with previous smaller-scale studies, careful psychological support and monitoring will be crucial in future trials.
+This might be about to change, however: the British start-up company Compass Pathways is close to sealing final approval to carry out what would be the largest clinical trial to date looking at the efficacy of psilocybin in treating treatment-resistant depression.
+The two-part trial will incorporate a much larger number of patients than in previous trials (approximately 400), and will be performed with leading clinical research institutions across Europe.
+The first part will be focused on determining the most effective dosage of psilocybin; in the second part, patients will receive the psilocybin therapy as a single treatment.
+An important feature of the trial will be the use of more objective digital tracking methods to monitor the effects of psilocybin.
+In common with previous smaller-scale studies, careful psychological support and monitoring will be crucial.
 Research has shown that simply administering psychedelic drugs without providing a proper supportive environment, including counselling, greatly reduces the efficacy of psychedelics against depression and may even be counter-productive.

 Even though the first clinical data suggest promising effects of psychedelic drugs in the treatment of depression, several questions remain open: it is unclear how representative the study populations have been, as there may have been a bias toward recruiting those who are more favourably disposed to using psychedelics, and positive prior experiences with such substances may affect treatment outcome.
 Furthermore, it has yet to be determined at which point substances should be introduced as therapy – as a front-line therapy before depressive symptoms become too ingrained and before long-term therapy with classical anti-depressants, or rather as a treatment of last resort when all else fails.